Jalen Hood-Schifino: Personal life

-Hood-Schifino is the son of Glenn Hood and Adrianne "Angel" Hood-Schifino.
+Hood-Schifino is the son of Glenn Hood (formerly a quarterback at Santa Monica College) and Adrianne "Angel" Hood-Schifino, who played basketball at Lock Haven University.
 The family was originally in Pittsburgh, but moved to Charlotte while Hood-Schifino was in middle school.
-Growing up, he played basketball in his grandparents’ backyard and played against his older cousins, Sherron and DeAndre Schifino.
-DeAndre would end up being a member of the University of Pittsburgh’s football team.
+He also attended Gateway School District until he moved.
+Growing up, he played basketball in his grandparents' backyard and played against his older cousins, Sherron and DeAndre Schifino.
+DeAndre would end up being a member of the University of Pittsburgh's football team.
 Sherron Schifino would end up playing college basketball.
-Sherron and DeAndre Schifino’s friends — who were also older than Hood-Schifino — played with them, too.
+Sherron and DeAndre Schifino's friends — who were also older than Hood-Schifino — played with them, too.
 "I was always the young kid," Hood-Schifino later explained.

 As part of a student athlete compensation package to raise awareness for Indiana charity partners, Hood-Schifino endorsed Big Brothers Big Sisters of Central Indiana, offering in-person appearances (such as speaking, presentation of skills, autograph sessions, and the like) as well as social media posts promoting these appearances and the charity.

+His uncle Drew played college basketball for the West Virginia Mountaineers and the California Vulcans, before embarking on a professional career.
+Another uncle, Jake Schifino, played in the NFL for the Tennessee Titans.